webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 That is what we expect to get to successfully resume [[#8.
 Initialize local web application session]].

 In the case of an invalid or expired sessionToken, an error should be returned.

-Here are the HTTP Response body the endpoint would return:
-* 200 OK, with JSON object containing data when session exist (shown above)
-* 410 GONE, with error JSON object, when session doesn’t exist
-* 401 UNAUTHORIZED, with error JSON object, when request is malformed
+See possible errors at [[#4.
+With a sessionToken, we can read data from the profile server]]

 The backend MUST: